Business Management with Marketing BA

 You’ll also gain a solid foundation in important business functions such as accounting and supply chain management.

-Diverse optional modules will allow you to tailor your course to suit your own interests and career plans, focusing on topics ranging from digital information management to innovation and technology and management consulting.
+Diverse optional modules will allow you to focus on topics ranging from digital information management to innovation and technology and management consulting.

 Throughout the course, you’ll develop the analytical, leadership, presentation and transferable skills required by the business world.

 This course offers pathways which allow you to tailor your course to your specific interests or professional aspirations.
 The majority of the pathways start from year 2, once you have established the foundations of your subject.
 Pathway modules can be taken in particular areas and can be followed through to your final year.
 This unique level of personalisation and self-direction provides you with flexibility to meet your career goals, whilst helping you stand out from the crowd when you graduate.